 Saucony Women’s Kinvara 10 is perfectly engineered to give you an energy-filled run.
-The shoe is highly feathery as it weighs 6.7oz for women and 7.8oz for men.
+The shoe is highly feathery, weighing 6.7oz for women and 7.8oz for men.
 The shoe is also characterized by its low 4mm heel-toe, which contributes to its comfortable feel.

 A wide range of runners applauded the shoe for its lively colors and modern designs.
 Reviews state that the shoe proves to be flexible and well-cushioned.
 However, it is noteworthy to mention that some runners complained about the shoes’ weight and mentioned that the upper part is affected by accumulated dirt.
 Most users on amazon went for 4.5 stars.

-What are the Features of Best Running Shoes for Achilles Tendonitis?
+What are the Features of the Best Running Shoes for Achilles Tendonitis?

 A good pair of running shoes can game-changer with treatment and pain management.
 So, to get the best shoes for this issue, we searched wide and far with a few important factors in mind for achy tendons.
-Before shopping for running shoes for Achilles tendonitis, we considered the below key features to rank our findings.
+Before shopping for running shoes for Achilles tendonitis, we considered the below key features for ranking our findings.

-Cushioning System: Your shoe must be equipped with abundant cushioning to ensure comfort in-shoe feeling and prevent injuries and pressure.
+Cushioning System: Your shoe must have abundant cushioning to ensure comfort in-shoe feeling and prevent injuries and pressure.